Briuor/wbm/README.md

-# WhatsApp-Bulk-Message-API
+# Whatsapp-Bulk-Message-API
-WhatsApp-Bulk-Message-API is an API to send bulk message.
+Whatsapp-Bulk-Message-API is an API to send bulk message.